Ferroxius/Potions-Tab-Expanded-Next-Generation-Edition/README.md

 ### Compatability
 This mod makes changes to panel_inventory.redswf and as such it is incompatible with any mod that also changes this file.
 If other mods need patches then I will make them eventually

+Currently the following mods are patched:
+- Sort Everything

 ### Credits
 MerseyRockoff for the mod concept and telling me where to edit the values in the gfx files